Get the latest Vera news

 “To build an American health-care system that delivers better care at a lower cost, primary care must become a national health policy priority.” — John Rother, President and CEO of the National Coalition on Health Care

-In a recent article for The Hill, John Rother discussed the need for several key healthcare policy reforms advocated by the National Coalition on Health Care.
+In an article for The Hill, John Rother discussed the need for several key healthcare policy reforms advocated by the National Coalition on Health Care.
 His recommendations highlight ways to improve on care delivery and provider payment models.
+These issues are more relevant today than ever before as we navigate through the current COVID-19 outbreak and prepare for future pandemics.
 Central to his argument for reform is an increased focus on primary care.
 Here’s why.

 “Successful employers, plans, and health systems are finding strong primary care to be absolutely essential,” writes Rother.
 But as a country, we don’t seem to be getting the message.

-Primary care pays off because it helps people become healthier.
-Healthier people cost less.
+A primary care investment works best if it is implemented with a value-based financial model.
+This type of primary care helps people become healthier.
 It’s that simple, but it takes time and an initial investment to work.
-“Moving toward population based payments and financial risk provides a strong incentive for clinicians to resource front end, primary and holistic care that has been shown to successfully offset unnecessary hospital readmissions, emergency room visits and other preventable health-care costs,” says Rother.
+“Moving toward population- based payments and financial risk provides a strong incentive for clinicians to resource front end, primary and holistic care that has been shown to successfully offset unnecessary hospital readmissions, emergency room visits and other preventable health-care costs,” says Rother.

-Rother’s recommendations echo the direction of Vera Whole Health.
-By focusing on primary care services, we’re helping people become healthier.
-By avoiding fee-for-service payment plans, we’re allowing providers to give patients the treatment they need, like behavioral care.
-And by making primary care services unlimited and free, we’re ensuring that our patients and our clients reap the benefits of primary care.
+Rother’s recommendations echo the direction of Vera’s advanced primary care model.
+By focusing on primary care, we’re helping people become healthier.
+By avoiding fee-for-service payment plans, providers can provide patients with the treatment they need.
+By improving access and reducing cost barriers to primary care, we’re ensuring that our patients and our clients reap the benefits.